SherG/tester1/site/content/post/50-year-old-weight-loss.md

 ---
 title: Can This 50-Year Old Lose Fat Efficiently?
 date: 2019-01-08T03:39:12.586Z
+description: >-
-description: Sharing my goals and progress with others to fuel my resolve
+  In this new year, I'm sharing my goals and progress with others to fuel my resolve and share what works when it comes to fat loss.
 ---
+## Holiday Delights

 There are times we can and should loosen the reins and enjoy the many delights life has to offer—special family gatherings, holiday get-togethers, vacations.

 But the cumulative effect of these celebrations can often leave us looking fluffier then we want to be.

-## Fluffy After the Holidays

 These occasional periods of indulgence need not define who we are or determine the long term shape of our bodies.